-Reportedly, it was institutions like the US mutual funds, which were switching from CETES to Tesobonos; it seems that Mexican capital tended, if nervous, to leave the country rather than switch to Tesobonos.13
+Reportedly, it was institutions like the US mutual funds, which were switching from CETES to Tesobonos; it seems that Mexican capital tended, if nervous, to leave the country rather than switch to Tesobonos.12

-The dramatic shift reflected investors' fears that the exchange rate was not sustainable, and were therefore willing to stay in Mexico only in dollar-denominated paper; what this really meant was that those investors had already - at least halfway - left Mexico.
-The Mexican authorities "persuaded" them to stay in Mexico, by "taking over" the exchange rate risk.
-By mid-1994 the Tesobonos combined several features (their large scale, their ownership by increasingly nervous nonresidents, the fact that they were dollar-denominated, and their very short-term nature), which made them a bit of potential time bomb in the hands of the Mexican authorities.
-What was also very dangerous, and proved critical, was the combination of decreasing foreign exchange reserves and short-term dollar-denominated government debt (see again Chart 7).
+The dramatic shift reflected investors' fears that the exchange rate was not sustainable, and were therefore willing to stay in Mexico only in dollardenominated paper; what this really meant was that those investors had already - at least halfway - left Mexico.
+The Mexican authorities 'persuaded' them to stay in Mexico, by 'taking over' the exchange rate risk.
+By mid-1994 the Tesobonos combined several features (their large scale, their ownership by increasingly nervous non-residents, the fact that they were dollar-denominated, and their very short-term nature), which made them a bit of potential time bomb in the hands of the Mexican authorities.
+What was also very dangerous, and proved critical, was the combinated government debt (see again Chart 7).
 When from mid-1994, the stock of Tesobonos became higher than total foreign exchange reserves, the situation became particularly delicate, especially because the paper was so short-term.
 Furthermore, the fact that the debt was dollar-denominated implied that the Mexican authorities could not deflate the value of this debt in case of devaluation.
 Nor could they issue money to service that debt as it was dollar-denominated.
 Neither could they - if investors refused to roll over the Tesobonos - service them from foreign exchange reserves, as the stock of reserves was since mid-1994 lower than the stock of Tesobonos and the gap continued to widen (see Chart 7 again).